BrianWhelanDublin/milestone-project-4/README.md

 - [Facebook](https://developers.facebook.com/)

-  - Facebook ws used for allauth social sign-up and login.
+  - Facebook was used for allauth social sign-up and login.

 - [Gunicorn](https://gunicorn.org/)

-  - Gunicorn was used for deploying the project to heroku.
+  - Gunicorn was used for deploying the project to Heroku.

 - [Google Fonts](https://fonts.google.com/)